Proper Snow Shoveling Technique

 Next, you want to make sure that you stay in line with your target.
 That means there should be no lifting or twisting (Figure 4).
 When you pick up the load of snow, turn your feet and place it where you want it.
 Again, lifting and twisting is a cause of disc herniations, rib injuries, and muscle strains.

 Figure 4: Bad form.
-Note how I’m twisting with the feet planted.
-Instead, I should be square to the target.
+Note the twisting with the feet planted.
+You should be square to the target.

-Third, please don’t be a hero and try and maximize each load.
+Third, don’t try and maximize each load.
 You’ll fatigue faster and you’ll run the risk of injury the heavier it gets.
 Particularly with this wet snow, the weight can be deceiving and you may lift not expecting such a heavy load.
 Keep the load close to you (Figure 5), and don’t let it get too far from you (Figure 6).